avielzecharia/riddles/index.md

 Assuming that a server has been hacked, we would like to restore it to the state of the beginning of the day.

 - How can you ensure such a backup for the server farm given a single backup server (efficiently)?

+# Snail 🐌
+You are given a pointer to the head of a linked-list stored in ROM.
+A snail-list is a linked-list which contains a circle.

+- Determine whether the list is a snail-list with linear time complexity.
+- Find the origin of the circle.
+  - Analyze your time complexity as a function of tail and circle length.